 Jeanne Wolak, Board Member

-Jeanne Wolak was appointed Senior Director, Legislative/Regulatory Strategy in 2006, and prior to that served as Director, Federal Legislative Affairs for Southern Company since June 1998.
+Jeanne Wolak was appointed Senior Director of Legislative and Regulatory Strategy at Southern Company in 2006, and prior to that served as Director, Federal Legislative Affairs for Southern Company since June 1998.
 Jeanne manages energy policy and electricity issues for Southern Company as well as coordinating strategy development for other key issues in the Washington office.
 She previously held the position of Washington Federal Affairs Representative for Central and South West Corporation, a Dallas-based electric utility.

 Prior to Central and South West, Jeanne spent nine years on Capitol Hill.
 She was an aide to Rep. Rick Boucher where she advised him on matters pending before the Science, Space and Technology Committee.
 She then served as the legislative director and appropriations staff associate to Rep. Jim Chapman, where she managed energy, environmental and related appropriations issues for the Congressman.